habamax/.vim/README.rst

 Colors
 ======

-- habamax_: dark/light background, this should be really the last one.
+- habamax_: dark/light background, this should be really the last one;
-- bronzage_: dark background, was thinking of zenburn while creating it.
+- bronzage_: dark background, was thinking of zenburn while creating it;
-- sugarlily_: white background, blue accents.
+- sugarlily_: white background, blue accents;
 - saturnite_: dark background, variation of the awesome Apprentice_;
 - freyeday_: light background, to complement ``saturnite``;
 - alchemist_: dark background, variation of the awesome Apprentice_;